yhzion/formValidation/README.md

 | ```textarea```             | ●         |
 | ```select```               | ●         |

 Now only the necessary parts were first developed.
-It may have many bugs.
-I will try make better.
+I have plans to increase the supported elements.

 ##Authors
 JEON YOUNG HO